2016-2017 Undergraduate & Graduate Catalog

 Admission to major standing in the B.S.E. program requires a secondary application.
 Applicants must meet at least the following: (1) a GPA of 2.7 or above in the engineering foundations course sequence, (2) completion of each course in the engineering foundations course sequence with a grade of C (2.0) or above, and (3) completion of EGR 289 in preparation for placement in cooperative engineering education.
 Transfer students must also complete at least eight semester hours of engineering courses at Grand Valley before they can be admitted to major standing.

-Admission is based upon no more than one repeat per required course in the pre-major engineering foundations course sequence.
 Once admitted to major standing in the B.S.E. degree, students are expected to devote sufficient time to complete the work assigned in each course.
 Students are expected to maintain the highest ethical standards at all times.
 Students may be dismissed from the program for violations of ethical standards or unsatisfactory academic progress.

 Students must apply directly to the School of Engineering before the last day of classes of the fall semester of the academic year in which they are seeking admission to major standing.
 Application forms are available on the School of Engineering website (within Forms under the Co-op Education link).
-Notication letters are promptly issued to students after the processing of their applications is complete.
+Notification letters are promptly issued to students after the processing of their applications is complete.

 The computer engineering major is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.